arvigeus/AZ-204/Topics/Event Hub.md

 Storeage accounts can be in the same region as your event hub or in another region.

-Capture allows you to set up a minimum size and time window for capturing data.
+Capture allows you to set up a minimum size and time window for capturing data (_capture windowing_).
 The "first wins policy" means the first trigger encountered initiates the capture operation.
 Each partition captures data independently and creates a block blob when the capture interval is reached, named after that time.

 Example: